ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 ### Ensuring security of Ballerina standard libraries

-Security sensitive functions and actions of Ballerina standard libraries are decorated with  `@sensitive` parameter annotation that denotes untrusted data (tainted data) should not be passed to the parameter.
+Security-sensitive functions and actions of Ballerina standard libraries are decorated with the `@sensitive` parameter annotation.
+This denotes that untrusted (tainted) data should not be passed to the parameter.

-For example, the `sqlQuery` parameter of `ballerina/sql`, `select` remote function.
+For example, the `sqlQuery` parameter of the `ballerina/sql` `select` remote function is annotated as `@sensitive`.

 ```ballerina
 public remote function select(@sensitive string sqlQuery, typedesc? recordType,